seryrzu/centroFlye/README.md

 + RAM: < 50MB

 ### 2. Applying centroFlye to centromere X reads
-At this step we are utilizing centromeric reads from step 1 and run NCRF on them.
+At this step we are utilizing centromeric reads from step 1 and run centroFlye on them.
-The result of this step is the NCRF report on all centromeric reads that is stored at `results/NCRF_rc/report.ncrf`.
+The result of this step is the final cenX assembly that is stored at `results/final_assembly.fasta`.
 The following command uses 50 threads.

-If NCRF binary is not in your `PATH` please specify `--ncrf-bin <path_to_NCRF>`.
 ```
 python centroFlye.py \
             --reads results/centromeric_reads/centromeric_reads.fasta \